Hydrogen storage

-Hydrogen storage can be accomplished by several existing methods of holding hydrogen for later use.
+Several methods exist for storing hydrogen.
 These include mechanical approaches such as using high pressures and low temperatures, or employing chemical compounds that release H2 upon demand.
 While large amounts of hydrogen are produced by various industries, it is mostly consumed at the site of production, notably for the synthesis of ammonia.
 For many years hydrogen has been stored as compressed gas or cryogenic liquid, and transported as such in cylinders, tubes, and cryogenic tanks for use in industry or as propellant in space programs.
-Interest in using hydrogen for on-board storage of energy in zero-emissions vehicles is motivating the development of new methods of storage, more adapted to this new application.
 The overarching challenge is the very low boiling point of H2: it boils around 20.268 K (−252.882 °C or −423.188 °F).
 Achieving such low temperatures requires expending significant energy.